mitre/heimdall2/README.md

 You can also open the apps/backend/.env file in a text editor and set additional optional configuration values.
 For more info on configuration values see [Environment Variables Configuration](https://github.com/mitre/heimdall2/wiki/Environment-Variables-Configuration).

-Note: the .env file in the root repository is for the dockerized instance of the Heimdall application.
+__NOTE: The .env file in the root repository is for the dockerized instance of the Heimdall application.
+Running a local build will use the .env file in the `apps/backend` directory.__

 6. Create the database: